-At least 90% of the securities in the portfolio, excluding bonds and other debt securities issued by public or quasi-public issuers, and cash held on an ancillary basis, are hedged according to the ESG criteria defined above.
+At least 90% of the securities directly held in the portfolio, excluding bonds and other debt securities issued by public or quasi-public issuers, and cash held on an ancillary basis, are hedged according to the ESG criteria defined above.

-Investors should note that extra-financial analysis is not performed to the same standards than for other investments on cash, cash equivalents, and derivatives used for hedging purposes, and that it may not be possible to carry out a non-financial analysis on certain collective investment undertakings, according to the same standards as for other investments.
-Thus, the ESG analysis methodology will not include cash, cash equivalents, and derivatives for hedging purpose.
+Investors should note that extra-financial analysis is not performed to the same standards as for other investments on cash, cash equivalents, and derivatives used for hedging purposes, and that it may not be possible to carry out a non-financial analysis on certain collective investment undertakings, according to the same standards as for other investments.
+Thus, the extra-financial analysis methodology will not include cash, cash equivalents, derivatives for hedging purpose, and certain mutual funds.